 4 REASONS RETELLING STORIES IN THE WORKPLACE MATTERS

-- To control behavior: These forms of stories serve as lessons, and indoctrination to the behaviors that are either encouraged or discouraged by the moral.
+- To control behavior: These forms of stories serve as lessons, and indoctrination to the behaviors that are either encouraged or discouraged by the organization.
 Themes of punishment or reward are common.

 - Oppositional stories: These stories provide an outlet for expressing frustration with the company.
 Researchers suggested that even these types of stories can be used strategically, if key leaders in the organization are aware of them.